SabCas/Pokemon-Chatbot-LLM/Abgabe/README.md

 ## **For downloading and parsing the necessary data**
-- Please execute the init.py.
+- Please execute the init.py in the datahandling folder.
 ```
 python init.py
 ```